theoriginalgangster/PortfolioMate/README.md

 **companyDataProcess README.md**

-This program is designed to run on a database of securities prices and mostly uses adjusted closing prices.
+This program is designed to run my own database of securities prices and mostly uses adjusted closing prices.

-Although this project is still a work in progress and does not yet use quadratic constrain optimization, it is able to create a visibile efficient frontier for back-testing for specified stocks between a certain date range.
+Although this project is still a work in progress and does not yet use quadratic constrain optimization, it is, however, still able to create a visibile efficient frontier for back-testing of specified stocks between a certain date range.
 Although my own database is necessary for this code to work, the SQL in the database handle should allow you create a sample databse yourself.

 My own data was additionally scraped from EDGAR but is not required for running the backtesting seen in the image bellow.